A sensitivity-based method for bilevel optimization problems: Theoretical analysis and computational performance: Introduction

 Bilevel optimization problems (BLPs) are mathematical programs in which one optimization problem is constrained by the solution of a subordinate optimization problem.
 This hierarchical structure defines two levels: an upper-level (or leader) problem, whose decisions influence the feasible set or objective of a lower-level (or follower) problem.
 The solution to the lower-level problem, in turn, feeds back into the upper-level decision-making process, creating a coupled dependency between the two levels.

 The origin of BLPs can be traced back to leader-follower games introduced by \cite{Stackelberg1934} within the economic context.
-They were later introduced to the operation research community by \cite{Bracken1973} as optimization problems with an optimization problem in their constraints, and have since found widespread application in multiples disciplines.
+They were later introduced to the operation research community by \cite{Bracken1973} as optimization problems with an optimization problem in their constraints, and have since found widespread application in multiple disciplines.
 In chemical engineering, notable examples include the optimal design of processes involving thermodynamic equilibrium \citep{Clark1990}, parameter estimation in phase equilibrium problems \citep{Bollas2009}, capacity planning \citep{Garcia-Herreros2016}, supply chain management \citep{Yue2014}, among others.

 Despite their practical relevance, BLPs pose significant computational challenges.
 Their feasible region is often discontinuous and non-differentiable, rendering the overall problem nonconvex, even when each level is convex.
 In addition, there exist multiple, non-equivalent formulations of BLPs, which complicate the derivation of general optimality conditions.
 A common approach is to reformulate the problem as a single-level optimization problem.
 However, such reformulations are not always faithful: specific regularity and structural assumptions must be satisfied to preserve equivalence with the original bilevel structure \citep{Dempe2015}.
+Classical approaches include KKT-based reformulations leading to mathematical programs with complementarity constraints, exact global methods based on bounding schemes, multiparametric programming for problems with linear or quadratic lower levels, and data-driven surrogate approaches; each carries significant limitations in the general smooth nonlinear setting considered here, as reviewed in Section~\ref{Sect:Formulation}.